harrislapiroff/chromamine.com/src/posts/get-notifications-for-all-card-transactions.md

 It may be obvious, but I didn't invent this idea.
 This is how the app for the now defunct banking startup Simple[^4] worked.
 Notifications were on by default and I realized how good it was for me to see transactions process live!
 Ironically Simple customers went through a series of acquisitions, ending up with PNC, which has a much less good app with notifications off by default.

-[^4]: A large part of Simple's premise was that they provided _actually good_ banking software – blessedly rare, event still.
+[^4]: A large part of Simple's premise was that they provided _actually good_ banking software – blessedly rare, even still.